-1) Violations as a result of the devastating military operations that continued for about five years and destroyed large parts of the neighbourhood.

-2) Looting, which begins with looting the contents of buildings and ends with their complete removal and selling the iron structure and remaining rubble.

-3) Preventing residents' access to their property by closing the neighbourhood and considering it a military zone to date.

-4) Preventing property disposal and supporting specific networks of merchants linked to the regime.

-5) Extortion of rights holders and purchasing their property at low prices, by merchants linked to regime agencies.

-6) Reorganization of Jobar in a multi-faceted violation that creates problems in the neighbourhood and erases everything that came before it, as the regime hopes to do.
+- 1) Violations as a result of the devastating military operations that continued for about five years and destroyed large parts of the neighbourhood. - 2) Looting, which begins with looting the contents of buildings and ends with their complete removal and selling the iron structure and remaining rubble. - 3) Preventing residents' access to their property by closing the neighbourhood and considering it a military zone to date. - 4) Preventing property disposal and supporting specific networks of merchants linked to the regime. - 5) Extortion of rights holders and purchasing their property at low prices, by merchants linked to regime agencies. - 6) Re-zoning of Jobar in a multi-faceted violation that erases all problems of the past in the neighborhood, as the regime hopes.

-Meanwhile, the regime claims that its competent committees are still reviewing the objections of rights holders in Jobar to its vague regulatory plan, which was displayed for a single month inside the governorate building.
+Meanwhile, the regime claims that its competent committees are still reviewing the objections of rights holders in Jobar to its vague zoning plan, which was displayed for a single month inside the governorate building.
 Inside the closed neighbourhood, the regime's forces continue to loot what remaining wealth is left by displaced residents, from reinforcement materials in the buildings to the rubble, transporting them to recycling centres.
 In this way, it is uprooting the ancient residents of Jobar by removing any trace of their homes, looting, and selling materials worth millions in order to supply its military and security forces with resources, while paving the way for obtaining valuable land for its current and prospective local and international investors and economic partners.
 In the face of this gross injustice, we found that a network of activists from Jobar, which included lawyers, engineers, former government employees, and other rights holders, are resisting the regime's practices with all means available to them including monitoring and documentation, media pressure, and pressure through international institutions.
 They maintain active contact with the people of Jobar in the diaspora.